 A national obsession, perhaps.
 A way to greet people, definitely.
-But the weather has more to offer than that; here’s why we love it so much.
+But the weather has more to offer than that.

-Of course the beauty of weather-talk is that there are so many ways to talk about it, you’ll never run out of ammo.
+Of course the beauty of weather-talk is that there are so many ways to dance around with it.
 Soft day thank god, Good day for drying out.
 You can even make up sayings of your own without anyone blinking an eyelid.
 You could fish a barracuda in that.
 Seems “A ‘hore of a day for the poor aul’ lambs” is another one.

-2/ Descriptions of the weather are a legitimate means to greet (approach?) your neighbour.
+And yes, descriptions of the weather are a legitimate means to greet (approach?) your neighbour.
 Random strangers maybe not.
 But I’ve seen it happen.
 In fact weather-talk is a surprisingly easy way to break down social barriers; the shared experience of how abysmal the weather is makes us realise we’re not alone in this big bad world.

 Of course then the weather has the advantage of being one of the most prolific muses for musicians.
-Think of Singing in the Rain, Purple Rain (does that count?), and my personal favourite, Rain Rain Go Away.
+Think of Singing in the Rain, maybe Purple Rain, and my personal favourite, Rain Rain Go Away.

 And if the rain weren’t so doggedly committed to downpour, Ireland wouldn’t be green.
 Above all, we wouldn’t have a common enemy to lash out on.
 ‘Cause you know, you wouldn’t put a dog out in that.